kiwivogel/ecr-scan-util/README.md

 POC for aggregating/massaging output of ECR scans
 ```
 Flags:
   --help                     Show context-sensitive help (also try --help-long and --help-man).
-  --composition=""             ZD Composition file to load when running batch mode.
   --repository=""            Aws ecr repository id.
 Uses default when omitted.
-  --baserepo=""                Common prefix for images.
-E.g. zorgdomein
+  --composition=             ZD Composition file to load when running batch mode.
+  --strip-prefix=""          Prefix string to strip while composition entries.
+Removes first occurrence of substring.
+  --strip-suffix="_version"  Suffix string to strip while composition entries.
+Removes last occurrence of substring.
+  --baserepo=""              Prefix for images. will be prefixed onto entries in composition or containername supplied .
   --container=""             Container name to fetch scan results for
-  --tag=""                     Container tag or hash to fetch scan results for
+  --tag=""                   Container tag to fetch scan results for
   --directory="reports"      Directory to write reports to
   --cutoff="MEDIUM"          Severity to count as failures
   --verbose                  log actions to stdout
   --reporter="junit"         Reporter(s) to use
 ```

 ### composition: reads a yaml file with format: